jorop/landscaping-docs/docs/heights.md

 ## Choosing input files

 In order to create a tiled landscape, you can choose one or multiple files in the file selection dialog.
-Depending on the [Desired Tile Size](#desired-tile-size-max), the tiles for the landscape will be created on the fly.
+Depending on the [Max Desired Tile Size](#max-desired-tile-size), the tiles for the landscape will be created on the fly.
 > A tiled landscape can be created from a single file or from multiple files

-The controlling factor is the [Desired Tile Size](#desired-tile-size-max).
+The controlling factor is the [Max Desired Tile Size](#max-desired-tile-size).
 There is only one thing to consider:
-> The file size of a single GeoTiff file can be 2 GB max
+> The file size of a single file can be 2 GB max

 ## Options